This light-filled Melbourne home introduces an open floor plan and a serene, neutral palette throughout its interiors.

-Faced with size constraints in the kitchen area—the designers were unable to build above 10 feet on the West side of the house—Robson and Cohen installed steel clerestory windows, which add extra illumination.
+Black-rimmed steel clerestory windows add illumination in this diminutive white kitchen where black accents abound.
 A black Aggregato Saliscendi Suspension light, designed by Enzo Mari and Giancarlo Fassina for Artemide, accents against the white Calacatta marble countertops and MAP's oak Milky Stools.

 To stay within the budget, the designers decided to forgo natural stone in the bathrooms in lieu of simple vitrified tile.
 The bathroom isn't without its luxuries, however, as evidenced by the heated towel rail from Hydrotherm.